 Whereas:

 (1) Money laundering and the associated financing of terrorism and organised crime remain significant problems at the Union level, thus damaging the integrity, stability and reputation of the financial sector and threatening the internal security and the internal market of the Union.
-In order to tackle those problems and complement the application of Directive 2015/849/EU, this Directive aims to tackle money laundering by means of criminal law, allowing for better cross-border cooperation between competent authorities.
+In order to tackle those problems and also reinforce the application of Directive 2015/849/EU, this Directive aims to tackle money laundering by means of criminal law, allowing for better cross-border cooperation between competent authorities.

 (2) Measures adopted solely at national or even at Union level, without taking into account international coordination and cooperation, would have very limited effect.
 The measures adopted by the Union in countering money laundering should therefore be compatible with, and at least as stringent as, other actions undertaken in international fora.